springcloudnative/catalog-service/README.md

 When you’re done working with the application, you can terminate the Skaffold process (Ctrl+C), and all the Kubernetes objects will get deleted automatically.
 Another option for running Skaffold is using the command. *skaffold run*.
 It works like the development mode, but it doesn’t provide live-reload nor clean up when it terminates.
 It’s typically used in a CI/CD pipeline.

+# Asynchronous and non-blocking architectures with Reactor and Spring
+The Reactive Manifesto (www.reactivemanifesto.org/) describes a reactive system as responsive, resilient, elastic, and message-driven.
+Its mission to build loosely-coupled, scalable, resilient, and cost-effective applications is fully compatible with our definition of cloud native.
+The new part is achieving that goal by using an asynchronous and non-blocking communication paradigm based on message-passing.

+## From thread-per-request to event loop
+Non-reactive applications allocate a thread per request.
+Until a response is returned, the thread will not be used for anything.
+This is the *thread-per-request* model.
+In the end, this paradigm sets constraints on the application scalability and doesn’t use computational resources in the most efficient way possible.

+Reactive applications are more scalable and efficient by design.
+Handling requests in a reactive application doesn’t involve allocating a given thread exclusively, but it’s fulfilled asynchronously based on events.
+For example, if a database read is required, the thread handling that part of the flow will not wait until data is returned from the database.
+Instead, a callback is registered, and whenever the information is ready, a notification is sent, and one of the available threads will execute the callback.
+During that time, the thread can be used to process other requests rather than waiting idle.
+This paradigm, called *event loop*, doesn’t set hard constraints on the application event loop scalability.
+It actually makes it easier to scale since an increase in the number of concurrent requests does not strictly depend on the number of threads.
+As a matter of fact, a default configuration for reactive applications in Spring is to use only one thread per CPU core.
+With the non-blocking I/O capability and a communication paradigm based on events, reactive applications allow more efficient utilization of computational resources.

+One of the essential features of reactive applications is to provide non-blocking backpressure (also called *control flow*).
+It means that consumers can control the amount control flow of data received to lower the risk of producers sending more data than the consumer can handle and causing a DoS attack, slowing the application, cascading the failure or even leading to a total crash.

+The reactive paradigm is a solution to the problem of blocking I/O operations that require more threads to handle high concurrency and may lead to slow or entirely unresponsive applications.
+Sometimes the paradigm is mistaken as a way to increase the speed of an application.
+Reactive is about improving scalability and resilience, not speed.

+However, you should also be aware of the additional complexity introduced by such a paradigm.
+Besides requiring a mindset shift to think in an event-driven way, reactive applications are more challenging to debug and troubleshoot because of the asynchronous I/O. Before rushing to rewriting all your applications to make them reactive, think twice if that’s necessary and consider both benefits and drawbacks.

+## Project Reactor: Reactive streams with Mono and Flux
+Conceptually, reactive streams resemble the Java Stream API in the way of building data pipelines.
+One of the key differences is that a Java stream is pull-based: consumers process data in an imperative and synchronous fashion.
+Instead, reactive streams are push-based: consumers are notified by the producers when new data is available, so the processing happens asynchronously.
+Reactive streams work according to a producer/consumer paradigm.
+Producers are called *publishers*.
+They produce data that might be eventually available.
+Reactor provides publishers two central
+APIs implementing the *Producer<T>* interface for objects of type *<T>* and used to compose asynchronous, observable data streams: *Mono<T>* and *Flux<T>*.
+Consumers are called *subscriber*s because they subscribe to a publisher and are notified whenever new data is available.
+As part of the *subscription*, consumers can also define backpressure by informing the publisher they can process only a certain amount of data at a time.
+That is a powerful feature that puts consumers in control of how much data is received, preventing them from being overwhelmed and becoming unresponsive.
+Reactive streams are activated only if there’s a subscriber.